KojiV/AsyncArmorStandTest/README.md

 - PacketPlayOutEntityEquipment
 - PacketPlayOutEntityTeleport

-# 1.17+
+### 1.17+
-1.17 and any version above that is very pesky and annoying because of one reason:
+1.17 and any version above that is very pesky and annoying because of one reason: the package names are all identical.
+Because of this issue, compilers on compile time don't see anything wrong, but later down the time, the servers run into issues due to the differences in method names.
+To remedy this issue, I use reflection in the 1.17+ armor stand class, which was very annoying.

+# Multiversion Stuff (ViaVersion)
+This was basically the main source of my annoyance towards everything, and I will explain why here.